tyzbit/acars-processor/README.md

 If acars-processor isn't able to pull a JSON object from the response, it'll log it at a `DEBUG` level for troubleshooting.

+Also, if Ollama requests start taking an inconsistent amount of time, try increasing the parallelism.

 ### Receivers

 | Environment Variable  | Value                                                                      |